unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ##### Initiative

 At the beginning of every combat, you roll initiative by making a Dexterity check.
-Initiative determines the order of creatures’ turns in combat.
+Initiative determines the order of creatures' turns in combat.

 > #### Hiding
 >
 > The DM decides when circumstances are appropriate for hiding.
 When you try to hide, make a Dexterity (Stealth) check.
-Until you are discovered or you stop hiding, that check’s total is contested by the Wisdom (Perception) check of any creature that actively searches for signs of your presence.
+Until you are discovered or you stop hiding, that check's total is contested by the Wisdom (Perception) check of any creature that actively searches for signs of your presence.
 >
->You can’t hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
+>You can't hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
 >
 >An invisible creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.
 >
 >In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the DM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
 >
-> **_Passive Perception._** When you hide, there’s a chance someone will notice you even if they aren’t searching.
-To determine whether such a creature notices you, the DM compares your Dexterity (Stealth) check with that creature’s passive Wisdom (Perception) score, which equals 10 + the creature’s Wisdom modifier, as well as any other bonuses or penalties.
+> **_Passive Perception._** When you hide, there's a chance someone will notice you even if they aren't searching.
+To determine whether such a creature notices you, the DM compares your Dexterity (Stealth) check with that creature's passive Wisdom (Perception) score, which equals 10 + the creature's Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in Perception, he or she has a passive Wisdom (Perception) of 14.
 >
 > **_What Can You See?**_ One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured**, as explained in chapter 8, “Adventuring.”